sabbour/azure-quickstart-templates/openvpn-access-server-ubuntu/README.md

 This template uses the Azure Linux CustomScript extension to deploy an OpenVPN Access Server.
 It creates an Ubuntu VM, does a silent install of OpenVPN Access Server.
 Certbot is also installed to generate Let's Encrypt certificates for the webserver.

-The user is **openvpn**, password is the VM password defined during the deployment.
+The user is **openvpn**, and use the password defined during the deployment.

 After deployment, you can go to https://dnsprefix.location.cloudapp.azure.com , then input the user and password, download the client software on your machine, connect to the VPN Server.